 Translations on this website are prepared by a third-party provider.
 Some portions may be incorrect.
 Some items—including downloadable files or images—cannot be translated at all.
 No liability is assumed by Beth Israel Deaconess Medical Center for any errors or omissions.
 Any user who relies on translated content does so at his/her own risk.

 Jennifer P. Stevens is the Director of the Center for Healthcare Delivery Science, a pulmonary and critical care physician, and an Assistant Professor at Harvard Medical School.
 Her area of investigation focuses on how, and why, we delivery the medical care we do and understanding how we can improve it.
 As a leader in the field of healthcare delivery science, Dr. Stevens directs this hospital-wide research group that builds and studies healthcare system innovations that provide what patients need, want and value.
 Her most recent research has investigated a range of healthcare delivery topics including: the opioid epidemic in ICUs across the country; the mortality benefit of inpatient physicians knowing their patients; and new ways to identify when our ICUs are strained to the point of patient harm.
-In the past year alone, Dr. Stevens’s work has been featured in the Washington Post, NPR, the front page of the Boston Globe, and she is currently writing a textbook on healthcare delivery science for McGraw-Hill.
+Dr. Stevens’s work has been featured in, among others, the Washington Post, NPR, the front page of the Boston Globe, and she is writing a textbook on healthcare delivery science for McGraw-Hill.

 Karla J. Pollick is the Administrative Director of the Center for Healthcare Delivery Science, responsible for program and financial management with an emphasis on research funding and resource development.
 She works closely with the Center’s Director to set strategic direction for and operationalize the Center’s programs in support of developing the field of healthcare delivery science at Beth Israel Deaconess Medical Center.
 In this capacity she is responsible for establishing the Center as an operational unit committed to training and supporting healthcare delivery scientists and the development, study and spread of healthcare delivery innovations locally, regionally and nationally.
 As Administrative Director, Ms. Pollick is also responsible for InSIGHT Core, a shared resource for clinical faculty and staff in need of data for research or quality improvement projects.

-Tenzin Dechen is a Data Analyst at the Center for Healthcare Delivery Science, assisting in statistical programming for various research projects to generate data and insights and support improved healthcare delivery and outcomes.
-Data Analysts are involved in organizing, cleaning, merging and manipulation of complex datasets from different data sources.
-Ms. Dechen works closely with investigators and senior biostatisticians to determine the correct statistical testing to be performed in each analysis, assists in interpreting and understanding study results, and prepare tables and figures suitable for presentation and publication.
+Tenzin Dechen, is a Biostatistician I at the Center for Healthcare Delivery Science, assisting in statistical programming for various research projects to generate data and insights and support improved healthcare delivery and outcomes.
+Biostatisticians are involved in organizing, cleaning, merging and manipulation of complex datasets from different data sources.
+They work closely with investigators and senior biostatisticians to determine the correct statistical testing to be performed in each analysis, assists in interpreting and understanding study results, and prepare tables and figures suitable for presentation and publication.

 Stephanie Li is a Decision Support Specialist II at the Center for Healthcare Delivery Science’s InSIGHT Core.
 Decision Support Specialists serve as expert resources on data quality providing technical, analytic and reporting services by developing customized databases which use the many and complex data repositories available based on each project’s unique needs.
-The specialists work closely with researchers, project teams, clinicians and outside organizations on various research, quality improvement or operational projects conducted throughout the Center.
+Decision Support Specialists work closely with researchers, project teams, clinicians and outside organizations on various research, quality improvement or operational projects conducted throughout the Center.

 Noah Tocci is a Data Coordinator at the Center for Healthcare Delivery Science.
 Data Coordinators are responsible for data entry, organization, and validation for various research projects conducted through the Center.
 The Data Coordinator works on numerous projects with diverse methodologies, including time motion studies, chart review, observational studies, and patient and family surveys.
-In this position, Data Coordinators work closely with clinicians, patients and their families, project managers, and data analysts to investigate how we can improve the delivery of care to all patients.
+In this position, Data Coordinators work closely with Advisory Committee members, Core Faculty and other clinicians as well as patients and their families, project managers and data analysts to investigate how we can improve the delivery of care to all patients.

 Bruce E. Landon is Professor of Health Care Policy and Medicine at Harvard Medical School and a practicing general internist.
 Dr. Landon’s primary research interest has been assessing the impact of different characteristics of physicians and health care organizations, ranging from health plans to physician group practices, on physician behavior and the provision of health care services.
 His work in this area has included the development of a theoretical model to explain how health care organizations affect the quality of care.
 Dr. Landon has been particularly interested in studying organizational approaches to improving the quality of care.
 A study of his found that collaboratives improved the processes of care for chronic medical conditions, but not the outcomes.
 He is also interested in larger organizational entities, such as managed care health plans, and has studied quality of care and patient experiences in Medicare’s managed care program.
 In addition, Dr. Landon’s research interests include payment reform, and he has been involved in studying both global payment strategies, such as Medicare’s Accountable Care Organization programs, and payment systems for primary care.

 Patricia H. Folcarelli is the Vice President for Health Care Quality at Beth Israel Deaconess Medical Center and Lecturer of Medicine at Harvard Medical School.
 In her Vice President role, Dr. Folcarelli is responsible for the Patient Safety, Risk Management, Patient Relations, Performance Assessment and Regulatory Compliance, Infection Control and Hospital Epidemiology and Emergency Management departments of the hospital.
 She also coordinates the Communication, Apology and Resolution (CARe) process at BIDMC.
 Dr. Folcarelli’s research activity includes advancing the practice of respect in healthcare, evaluating the impact of CARe Programs, and understanding how we should measure the safety of care.
 She has been a collaborator on work to evaluate the use of a patient safety reporting tool in OpenNotes, as well as efforts to reduce the risk of harm to ICU patients.
-Dr. Folcarelli serves on the board of the Massachusetts Coalition for the Prevention of Medical Errors, the Massachusetts Society for Healthcare Risk Management and on the Quality and Safety board for Mercy, a health system in St. Louis.
-She is also board chair for Medically Induced Trauma Support Services, and is President Elect for Massachusetts Society for Healthcare Risk Management.
+Dr. Folcarelli serves on the board of the Massachusetts Coalition for the Prevention of Medical Errors and on the Quality Committee of the board for Mercy, a health system in St. Louis.
+She is also board chair for the Medically Induced Trauma Support Services, and is Board President for the Massachusetts Society for Healthcare Risk Management.

 Lawrence J. Markson is the Chief Medical Information Officer and Vice President for Clinical Information Systems at Beth Israel Deaconess Medical Center.
 He oversees all of the hospital’s clinical systems, including its self-developed, web-based electronic health record; its healthcare information exchange; and its data warehousing and business intelligence operations.
 Beth Israel Deaconess Medical Center has a long history of clinical information technology innovation and was the first hospital in the country to achieve meaningful use.
 Dr. Markson’s research interests include patient engagement through OpenNotes, which enables patients to view their doctors’ visit notes through PatientSite, the hospital’s secure patient portal, and measuring risk in the clinical setting.